 Content Review and Compliance

 Expedience provides a straightforward process for content review, approval and updates.
-Content records may be sent to compliance officers and subject experts based on a variety of defined criteria, such as a defined review schedule.
-Once approved, records may be updated directly to Expedience for use by the RFP team.
+Content records may be sent to subject experts and compliance officers in based on a variety of defined criteria, such as a review schedule or specific individual.
+Once properly approved, records may be updated to Expedience for use by the proposal team.

 Technical Requirements